SmartTokenLabs/TokenScript/README.md

 :   browser plugin-support of TokenScript

 lib/web
-:    library for Dapps to render tokens in the case the dapp-browser does not support TokenScript.
-Some features are not available (e.g. switching nodes or accessing multiple Plasma Chain) as they require underlying dapp browser support.
+:    library for DApps to render tokens in the case the DApp-browser does not support TokenScript.
+Some features are not available (e.g. switching nodes or accessing multiple Plasma Chain) as they require underlying DApp browser support.

 # Trying out TokenScript